ENCCS/OpenACC-CUDA-intermediate/content/index.rst

 CUDA lectures cover two main topics: how to optimize computational kernels for effitient execution on GPU hardware and how to explore the task-based parallelizm using streams and events.
 We will also briefly go through profiling tools that can help one to identify the computational bottleneck of the programm.

-The participants are assumed to have knowledge of C programming languages.
+Participants are assumed to have knowledge of the C programming language and some previous knowledge of OpenACC and CUDA.
 Since participants will be using HPC clusters to run the examples, fluent operation in a Linux/Unix environment is assumed.

-We encourage people without prior knowledge of OpenACC and CUDA to go through our introductory course.
-The materials are avaliable online at https://enccs.github.io/OpenACC-CUDA-beginners/ .

 See also
 --------